googlecartographer/rfcs/text/0000-monitoring-ros.md

 * Register it to the static global family factory stubs in the Cartographer library using `::cartographer::metrics::RegisterAllMetrics` at initialization of a node, i.e. before any computations take place.

+* Add a registry/collector that provides a method to aggregate the state of the metrics into a metrics message (see "Public" section) on demand, i.e. if requested by the service callback.

 ### Public

 Add suitable message formats for the metrics to `cartographer_ros_msgs/msg/metrics`.
-All available messages are aggregated in a single `Metrics.msg`:
+All available metrics are aggregated in a single `Metrics.msg`, this way the service caller has access to all data and can filter by itself if needed:
 ```
 std_msgs/Header header
   uint32 seq